Outsourced Accounting

 We hear this question a lot.

 The good news is that managing the cash flow on a construction project doesn’t have to be difficult.
-The unwelcome news is that if you don’t manage your construction cash flow, it can impact not only your current job, but future projects as well.
+The unwelcome news is that if you don’t manage your construction cash flow, it can impact not only your current job but future projects as well.
 If you want to ensure viable profit margins, you need to stay on top of your cash flow.

 First, let’s clearly define what we mean by cash flow.
-On a construction project, it’s a simple definition: cash flow is the art (or science?) of making sure you are using the customers money – and not your own - to build their project.
+On a construction project, it’s a simple definition: cash flow is the art (or science?) of making sure you are using the customer’s money – and not your own - to build their project.

 Another question we often hear is: “What might happen if you don’t manage your cash flow?”
+Failure to effectively manage cash flow can lead to several adverse outcomes.

 Sign up now: